baskaufs/iiif/index.md

 <https://baskaufs.github.io/iiif/baskauf/getty.json>

+## Editing a manifest

+An online manifest editor is available at <https://digital.bodleian.ox.ac.uk/manifest-editor/>.
+To load the manifest, use the manifest URL (as above).
+Save the manifest in your GitHub directory with a distinctive name and push it to GitHub using GitHub Desktop.

 ## Displaying a manifest

 Many collections have custom viewers, where the viewer is styled to be consistent with the theme of the institution's website.
 Here is an example from the Getty Museum collection: